kjpou1/televisio-imperium-skill/README.md

 ### Explanation of the Interaction Model

-- **Invocation Name**: The name users say to start the skill (e.g., "Alexa, open hello world").
+- **Invocation Name**: The name users say to start the skill (e.g., "Alexa, open control bravia").
 - **Intents**: The actions that the skill can perform, each represented by an intent.
-This includes built-in intents like `AMAZON.HelpIntent` and custom intents like `HelloWorldIntent`.
+This includes built-in intents like `AMAZON.HelpIntent` and custom intents like `ControlBraviaIntent`.
 - **Slots**: Parameters that the intents can accept.
-In this case, `HelloWorldIntent` has a `firstname` slot of type `AMAZON.FirstName`.
+In this case, `ControlBraviaIntent` has a `command` slot of type `AMAZON.LITERAL`.
 - **Samples**: Example phrases users can say to invoke each intent.
 These help Alexa recognize different ways users might phrase their requests.
 - **Dialog**: Defines the dialog management for the intents, including slot elicitation prompts to gather necessary information from the user.
 - **Prompts**: Predefined responses Alexa can use to prompt the user for more information.

 ## Logging